 § 123-6 Taxation reports.
+[Amended at time of adoption of Code]

 The Assessors shall append to their annual report a table of the valuation of all property, real, personal and total, the rate of taxation and the amount of money raised.